SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 ## ⚠️ Skipped Restaurants

-### ⚠️ IMPORTANT: Service Verification Needed
+### ⚠️ IMPORTANT: Restaurants That Left Our Platform

-**Pattern:** Restaurants with "no courses defined but have dishes" may have switched to **RestaurantPlus.net/OlivePOS** or other POS systems.
-Always verify service status before creating courses.
+**Note:** The following restaurants have LEFT our platform and are now using **RestaurantPlus.net/OlivePOS** (a competing POS/ordering system).
+They should be removed from the active restaurant list or marked as inactive/migrated.

+**This explains why:**
+- Some have incomplete menu data (left before full migration)
+- Some are marked as suspended in database
+- Some have no courses but have dishes (data left over from when they were active)

-**Confirmed on RestaurantPlus.net - 19 RESTAURANTS:**
+**Confirmed on RestaurantPlus.net - 19 RESTAURANTS (NO LONGER ON OUR PLATFORM):**

 **Found in Database (7):**
 - Vanier Pizza & Subs (ID: 62) - suspended, 1 dish